cindyjpang/cindyjpang.github.io/_pages/about.md

 applications to public health problems.

 I recently graduated from UNC-Chapel Hill with a BSPH in Biostatistics and a BA in Mathematics in May 2023.
-At UNC, she was an undergraduate research assistant at the Carolina Population Center supervised by Dr. Paul Delamater where her research focused on summarizing the relationship between pre-existing immunity levels and COVID-19 outcomes during the Delta Wave in North Carolina counties and estimating COVID-19 disease incidence during the pre- vaccination era for North Carolina counties with Monte Carlo simulation and hierarchical models
+At UNC, I was an undergraduate research assistant at the Carolina Population Center supervised by Dr. Paul Delamater where my research focused on summarizing the relationship between pre-existing immunity levels and COVID-19 outcomes during the Delta Wave in North Carolina counties and estimating COVID-19 disease incidence during the pre- vaccination era for North Carolina counties with Monte Carlo simulation and hierarchical models